 Hunters normally have to pay for tags to hunt wild animals, but sometimes the State will pay you to take some animals out of the area.
 Multiple states are willing to shell out cold hard cash in exchange for a bit of help in reducing nuisance animal populations.
-This could be an enjoyable side hustle for some hunters, provided you live in an area offering bounties.
+Animal bounty hunting could be an enjoyable side hustle for some hunters, provided you live in an area offering these bounties.

 Bounty Hunting Rats:

 From 1915 up til the 1990s in Michigan you could get 10 cents per rat killed by turning in their heads to the county clerk.
 I’m sure this was rarely used in later years, as a dime lost a lot of value in that time period.
 A dime in 1915 when the law was passed was worth about $2.50 today.
 I can see this being a fairly profitable job for kids.
 Kill a half dozen rats after school and get today’s equivalent of $15.
 I can just imagine the look on my county clerk’s face if I walked in the door with some rat heads asking for a few dimes.
 Unfortunately Michigan no longer has any bounties on the books, but there are some states with active bounties that pay well.

 Bounty Hunting Nutria: